andubiel/netdevops-jenkins-ansible/README.md

 fatal: The remote end hung up unexpectedly
 ```

-Any changes new changes or pipeline jobs rand from Jenkins should only run once.
+Any new changes or pipeline jobs ran from Jenkins should only run once from this point forward.